anettodev/anetto.dev/memory-bank/progress.md

 - Optimize for mobile responsiveness if issues arise.

 ## Current Status
-The site is functional with the dark mode toggle back in the navigation bar on the right.
-Ready for verification.
+The site is functional with all recent fixes deployed to production.
+Dark mode toggle should now work without 404 errors.

 ## Known Issues
-- None identified yet; pending test verification.
+- None identified yet; monitor production for confirmation.